 The Illinois Collection at Bloomington Public Library offers patrons resources to research family and local history.
 The collection contains books about McLean County, city directories, and more.
-Indexes of The Pantagraph newspaper can be found on microfilm.
+The Pantagraph and other local newspapers dating back to the 1860s are available on microfilm.
 All resources are available for use when the library is open.
 For assistance in locating or working with any of the resources, please ask a librarian at the Adult Services Desk.

 Bloomington Public Library offers online resources which give patrons access to articles and photos pertaining to local history.
 Genealogy assistance is also available.
 For more information or to make a request, please visit the Genealogy Assistance Request Form.

 Search primary sources devoted specifically to African American family history.
 This resource also includes exclusive partnership with AfriGeneas -- a popular networking site devoted to African American genealogy -- for direct access to expert advice, moderated forums, chats, mailing lists, surname registry, and more.
 For more information please view this video on African American Heritage by ProQuest.

 Explore and stay informed about local and national topics, people and events in areas such as business, health, education, jobs, careers, political issues, social issues and more with America's News.
 This resource features a wide variety of credible, vetted news sources spanning the United States, including The Pantagraph.
 Available remotely 24/7 on any device.
 Online tutorials are available.

 With Ancestry Library Edition, patrons can access genealogical information using this popular resource which offers family history data for over 500 million names, census information for 1790-1930, city directories, military records, and much more.
 Online tutorials are available.

 Search for historical documents, personal papers and family histories held in archives throughout the world with ArchiveGrid.